Ette

 What People Love

-- The snackEttes: Nine-fifty small plates designed to hit the table in under five minutes - pork crackling with spiced apple dip, sashimi mosaic with nori wasabi, charred lamb rib with baba ganoush.
-Fast service without sacrificing quality.
+- The snackEttes: Fast-tracked fine dining hits the table in under five minutes with dishes like pork crackling with spiced apple dip and charred lamb rib topped with baba ganoush, all priced at $9.50 each.

 The Neighbourhood